What Makes a Kernel Fast#

 Overview

-• The roofline model gives a kernel a performance ceiling.
-The ceiling is set by either memory bandwidth or compute throughput.
+• The roofline model gives a kernel a performance ceiling from memory bandwidth and compute throughput, while arithmetic intensity decides which ceiling applies.

 A kernel is only fast relative to a ceiling.
 A number like 330 TFLOP/s may look large by itself, but it means something very different on a GPU that can sustain on the order of 2 PFLOP/s on dense fp16 or bf16 Tensor Core work.
 Without a ceiling, it is hard to tell whether a kernel is close to the hardware limit or still leaving most of the chip idle.